 - Can I decide which country to work in as a Development Instructor?

 Yes – and no. In the beginning of the programme, you and your team mates will form small groups of 3 – Trios – that will stick together during the different periods.
 You go together with your trio to work at one of the projects available at the time of your training.
-It may be in a country in Africa or in India.
+It will be in a country in Africa or in India.

 - How is it decided at which project I will be working?